alexwardcodes/Project1-Odyssey/README.md

 **getRandom()**

 This function generates a random number between 1 and 9.
 The number is first put into an empty array, and then used by the question() function to pick a question from the questions object.
-The next time getRandom() is called, it checks to see if the new randomly generated nunmber is in the array;  if it is, it calls itself again until it picks a number that has not already been stored in the array.
+The next time getRandom() is called, it checks to see if the new randomly generated number is in the array;  if it is, it calls itself again until it picks a number that has not already been stored in the array.
 It pushes this to the array, and again, this number is used to display a question to the player.
 This ensures that the same question is never picked again, and with a win requirement of 9 and a question total of 20, this avoids any issues that may arise.

 ![Screenshot 2022-09-06 at 08 19 52](https://media.git.generalassemb.ly/user/44781/files/f7e26f2e-1432-4186-8e30-63043c89f64c)